Share Your Story With Us

 Drunk And Naked In Vegas

 Working in Vegas, you get certain perks (at least you used to).
 I used to frequent certain casinos that knew me by name.
-One would set out my favorite drink when I would show up.
-Free of charge of course.
-So, I hit this one casino with a girl I was trying to impress and drank for free for.
-Couple of hours...
+One of my favorites would set out my favorite drink when I would show up.
+Of course it was free of charge which is probably why it was my favorite.
+I had hit up my favorite casino with a girl I was trying to impress and we gambled and drank for free for several hours.

 That's when it all gets fuzzy.

-I was and am OK.
+I was OK.
 Just brutally embarrassed.
 Good times.

 Friday, February 22, 2013